rawalpandey/Text-Classification/README.md

 such as spam detection and sentiment analysis.
 In this post, we will tackle the latter and show in detail how to build a strong baseline for sentiment analysis classification.
-This will allow us to get our hands dirty and learn about basic feature extraction methods which are yet very efficient in practice.</br>
+This will allow us to get our hands dirty and learn about basic feature extraction methods which are yet very efficient in practice.
 Sentiment analysis aims to estimate the sentiment polarity of a body of text based solely on its content.
 The sentiment polarity of text can be defined as a value that says whether the expressed opinion is positive (polarity=1), negative (polarity=0), or neutral.
-In this tutorial, we will assume that texts are either positive or negative, but that they can’t be neutral.</br>
+In this tutorial, we will assume that texts are either positive or negative, but that they can’t be neutral.
 ### Prediction Model - Neural Network Embeddings
 An embedding is a mapping of a discrete — categorical — variable to a vector of continuous numbers.
 In the context of neural networks, embedding’s are low-dimensional, learned continuous vector representations of discrete variables.
-Neural network embedding are useful because they can reduce the dimensionality of categorical variables and meaningfully represent categories in the transformed space.</br>
+Neural network embedding are useful because they can reduce the dimensionality of categorical variables and meaningfully represent categories in the transformed space.
-Neural network embedding have 3 primary purposes:</br>
+Neural network embedding have 3 primary purposes:
 1. Finding nearest neighbors in the embedding space.
 These can be used to make recommendations based on user interests or cluster categories.
-2. As input to a machine learning model for a supervised task.</br>
+2. As input to a machine learning model for a supervised task.
-3. For visualization of concepts and relations between categories.</br>
+3. For visualization of concepts and relations between categories.

 **LSTM – Long short-term memoryLong short-term memory (LSTM)** is an artificial recurrent neural network (RNN) architecture used in the field of deep learning.
 Unlike standard feedforward neural networks, LSTM has